Rookout/docs/docs/rooks-setup.md

 ## Source Commit Detection

-The Java Rook supports detecting the existing source code commit in the following methods, in descending order of priority:
+The Rookout Java SDK supports detecting the existing source code commit in the following methods, in descending order of priority:
 1. If the environment variable “ROOKOUT_COMMIT” exists, use it.
 2. If the Java main application is jar/war/ear and it’s manifest includes the value “ROOKOUT_MANIFEST_COMMIT”, use it.